Once again it is a story of a servant who stole

 were not executed and were presumably transported.

-the black wand and the various officials.
+Marshall carrying the black wand and the various officials.
+Elizabeth climbed the 10 steps up onto the

-Langley, the hangman, prepared them in turn.
+hangman, prepared them in turn.
+Sometime

-for the customary hour before being taken down.
+the customary hour before being taken down.

 The bodies were made available to relatives and friends for burial later